zyphermann/SingleSessionServer/README.md

 5. Access the Adminer UI at `http://localhost:8081` (server: `db`, credentials from `.env`).
 6. The database is reachable locally at `localhost:${DB_PORT}` (default `55532`).
 7. Stop and clean up the containers with `docker compose down`.
+8. Start and run in background: `docker compose up --build -d`

 ## Example flow